 (a) may require the production of any document or other thing in the custody or control of the person summoned;

-(b) may be enforced by the Supreme Court or a Judge, on application by the Director, in the same manner as a subpoena to the effect issued by the Supreme Court in a civil action.
+(b) may be enforced by the Supreme Court or a judge, on application by the Director, in the same manner as a subpoena to the effect issued by the Supreme Court in a civil action.

 (14) A witness in proceedings before the Director held pursuant to this section has the same protection as a witness in a matter before the Supreme Court, and a person who attends for the purpose of giving evidence is entitled to receive such fees and allowances as may be allowed in accordance with the prescribed scale.